jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 <img src=20200624-pluggable-device-for-tensorflow/scenario4.png>
 </div>

-### Front-end Mirroring mechanism
+### Device mapping mechanism
-This section describes the front-end mirroring mechanism for python users, pointing at previous user scenarios.
+This section describes the device mapping mechanism for python users, pointing at previous user scenarios.
 * **Device type && Subdevice type**
    Device type is user visible.
 User can specify the device type for the ops. e.g, "gpu", "xpu", "cpu".
 Subdevice type is user visible and user can specify which subdevice to use for the device type(mirroring), e.g.("NVIDIA_GPU", "INTEL_GPU", "AMD_GPU").
    ```